Reviewed for accuracy: July 2026

 When the time feels right, you do not need to explain any platform at length.
 A simple framing works best: "I found something that lets you record where things are held -- not passwords or bank logins, just provider names and where documents are stored.
 You stay in control, and you can choose who should receive the information if it is ever needed."

 That is the key.
 It lets parents organise their information at their own pace, on their own terms, without feeling they are handing over control or independence.
-SuccessionKeeper is a private digital vault where users can record where their accounts, pensions, insurance policies, investments and important documents are held.
-It does not ask for bank logins or passwords.
-Account numbers and balances are optional.
-The purpose is to hold the map, not the keys.
+SuccessionKeeper is a private vault where they can record where their accounts are held, without storing login credentials or account numbers.
+What makes it different from a spreadsheet is that it checks in periodically -- and if the account holder stops responding, nominated contacts receive the information through a careful process rather than it sitting forgotten in a drawer.

-Login credentials are never required.
-Account numbers and balances are optional.
 It is not a replacement for a will, a Lasting Power of Attorney or a conversation with a financial adviser.
-It is the document that makes all of those things actually findable when a family needs them.
-To see how it works, visit How It Works and Features.
+It is the practical record that helps make all of those things findable when a family needs them.
+Find out more at How It Works and Features pages.

 Your parents spent a lifetime building something.
-The conversation you are dreading is the one that makes sure none of it gets lost -- and that the people they love are never left starting from zero.
+This conversation is the one that makes sure none of it gets lost -- and that the people they love are never left starting from zero.

 Start with practical concerns rather than inheritance.
 Ask whether both parents would know where to find key accounts, pensions and documents if one of them became unwell.
 Make it clear that you are not asking for passwords, balances or control.
 Leading with your own financial planning as a conversation opener often makes parents more willing to engage.